Search Marketing, Organic or Paid For Your SaaS?

 Split testing paid search campaigns is a fantastic way to get data to help you drive offline and digital improvements to your business.
 It also becomes markedly cheaper to test out business hypothesis compared to what it was 20 years ago.
 There are a lot of insights in those click through rates!

 Search marketing is a deep topic and is not easy to tackle, but it can be very rewarding.
-If you can convince strangers to consider your business in 300 words or less with a search query or PPC advertisement then you’re on the right track to growth and scalability.
+If you can convince strangers to consider your SaaS product in 300 words or less with a search query or PPC advertisement then you’re on the right track to growth and scalability.

 Search marketing requires a two pronged attack.
 Effective campaigns will include attention to both SEO, organic content growth, and pay per click campaigns.